isaacnmm/pestpolicy-hugo2XX/content/posts/best-white-paints-for-interior-walls/index.md

 Cons: - Drips if not well diluted - Requires a few coatings for rough walls

-> See Also: > Removing Paint from Porcelain Tub

 ###  [4.
 BENJAMIN MOORE Quart Interior Semi-Gloss paint](https://www.amazon.com/dp/B0787BYQYJ/?tag=p-policy-20)